from-the-forest/user-subgraph/docs/README.md

 - The schema is the source of truth.
 - It's up to the developer / team to decide if logic should live in resolvers or in downstream services.
 That is a decision best made based on scaling and compute requirements.
+- The files on a given type do NOT always have to map 1:1 to a database's table.
+In fact often it's better that they don't!

+## GQLGen/GoLang Notes
+- you need to infer types from context
+- even though multiple graphql files are supported - if you need to split up your schema - it might be too complicated.
+Consider a new subgraph?

 ## K8s help